-I used these Shimmer Pearls which do contain a little bit of wheat.
-This is ok for us, but if you need a wheat free version try this *Rainbow Confetti.
 Look for LARGE sprinkles so that they look in proportion to the rest of the cake.
 Just brush the iced cake with a little bit of water to get them to stick.

 To put my dairy free doughnut cake together I used this tutorial on YouTube.
 I didn’t do the shiny glaze at the end.

 Here’s my finished dairy free doughnut cake, complete with candles, ready to go!